uber/baseweb/CONTRIBUTING.md

 ## Contributing new components

 1. Write a mini-RFC on the component you'd like to add, and send a PR.
-You can find [an example here](https://github.com/uber-web/baseui/tree/master/src/template-component/README.md).

 - It is ok, if your new component just implements the features you need, we may extend that later